Usability & UX

 Usability concerns the 'ease of use' of a product or system.
-The international standard, ISO 9241-11, provides guidance on usability and defines it as:
+ISO 9241-210, which deals with the user-centred design of interactive systems, defines it as follows:

 "The extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use."